A Survey on Non-Autoregressive Generation for Neural Machine Translation and Beyond: Extensive Applications Beyond NMT

 \textbf{Task-Specific NAR Text Generation.} Many other works introduce NAR methods for a specific text generation task. \begin{itemize}[leftmargin=*] \item \textbf{\textit{Automatic Speech Recognition.}} Consistent with neural machine translation, automatic speech recognition (ASR) has benefited dramatically from non-autoregressive models.
 NAR ASR models can significantly speed up the decoding process but also suffer from lower recognition accuracy due to the failure of capturing target side dependency.
 The difference reflects in the processing unit, which is a unique characteristic in NAR ASR~\cite{higuchi2021comparative}.
 The models with token-level processing units need length prediction, while models with frame-level need not.
-Thus, many NAR methods in neural machine translation cannot be directly used for ASR, but require specific modifications and designs, e.g., Iterative refinement-based~\cite{chi2021align,chen2021align}, Audio-CMLM~\cite{chen2020non}, Imputer~\cite{chan2020imputer}, Mask-CTC~\cite{higuchi2020mask}, and Insertion-based~\cite{stern2019insertion,chan2019kermit} methods.
-Considering that the most widely used CTC method in NAR ASR is under the assumption that there exists strong conditional independence between different token frame predictions, researchers have made considerable efforts to optimize the vanilla CTC-based model ~\cite{lee2021intermediate,nozaki2021relaxing,geng2021learning,deng2022improving,fan2021cass,higuchi2021improved,song2021non}.
-Simultaneously, similar to the NAT method, the NAR ASR model can also benefit from pre-trained models, e.g., BERT~\cite{bai2021fast,yu2021non}.
+Thus, many NAR methods in neural machine translation cannot be directly used for ASR, but require specific modifications and designs, e.g., Iteration-based~\cite{chi2021align,chen2021align}, Audio-CMLM~\cite{chen2020non}, Imputer~\cite{chan2020imputer}, Mask-CTC~\cite{higuchi2020mask}, and Insertion-based~\cite{stern2019insertion,chan2019kermit} methods.
+Besides, knowledge distillation is also an effective skill for NAR ASR~\cite{gong2022knowledge,yoon2023inter}.
+Considering that the most widely used CTC method in NAR ASR is under the assumption that there exists strong conditional independence between different token frame predictions, researchers have made considerable efforts to optimize the vanilla CTC-based model ~\cite{lee2021intermediate,nozaki2021relaxing,geng2021learning,deng2022improving,fan2021cass,higuchi2021improved,song2021non,yang2022improving,lu2023context,dingliwal2023personalization}.
+Simultaneously, similar to the NAT method, the NAR ASR model can also benefit from pre-trained models, e.g., BERT~\cite{bai2021fast,yu2021non,higuchi2022bectra}.
 Besides, Higuchi~\etal~\cite{higuchi2021comparative} carry out a comparative study on NAR ASR to better understand this task.
+Recently, error correction for NAR ASR has also been explored~\cite{fan2022acoustic,futami2022non}.